EuropePMC/techblog/drafts/2018-02-22-importance-of-software-testing-in-ci-cd.md

 ### System Integration Testing

-System Integration Testing (SIT) will touch multiple units/components and is a black box Testing method.
-People who perform this testing do not want to know the logic behind it.
+System Integration Testing (SIT) will touch multiple units/components and is a [black box testing](https://en.wikipedia.org/wiki/Black-box_testing) method.
+Performing this testing should not require knowledge of the internal workings of the system.

-Normally within the Sprint, Manual Testing will be the first step of the **System Integration Test**.
-Later on, this will convert to an Automated Test script.
-If there is a dedicated Automation Testing resource available in the Agile team, then an Automation Test script can be developed in parallel to the development activities.
-The Automated Test script will fast-track the regression testing prior to each release or every commit in the Continuous Integration / Continuous Deployment model.
+Normally within a sprint, manual testing will be the first phase of the SIT.
+Later on, this will be converted to an automated test script.
+If there is a dedicated automation testing resource available in the Agile team, then an automation test script can be developed in parallel to development activities.
+The automated test script will fast-track the regression testing prior to each release or every commit in the Continuous Integration / Continuous Deployment model.

 #### Tools / Frameworks:

-Defect tracking tool – JIRA
+* Defect tracking tool – JIRA

-Automation Testing tool – Selenium
+* Automation Testing tool – Selenium

-Automation Framework – Serenity BDD
+* Automation Framework – Serenity BDD

-Programming Language - Java
+* Programming Language - Java

-Unit Testing Framework for Test Automation – JUnit
+* Unit Testing Framework for Test Automation – JUnit

-Build Tool – Maven
+* Build Tool – Maven

-Schedule and Execution – Jenkins
+* Schedule and Execution – Jenkins

 Automation scripts (browser-based) can be developed in any language and it is not mandatory to use the same technology that the Development team uses.